 Getting to Outback NSW

-A four-wheel drive vehicle helps unlock the riches of this region, enabling you to explore Outback national parks and rugged 4WD touring tracks.
-The 950km Darling River Run is a long distance touring route, taking in riverside wineries, thermal springs and historic towns that were once ports along the Darling River.
+A 4WD vehicle can help unlock the riches of this region, enabling you to explore Outback national parks and rugged off-road touring tracks.
+The 950km Darling River Run is an epic touring route, taking in riverside wineries, thermal springs and historic towns that were once bustling ports along the Darling River.

-Airports: Regional Express Airlines operates daily flights between Sydney and Broken Hill (some with a stopover in Dubbo or Griffith).
-QantasLink flies from Sydney to Moree and Dubbo, which are a few hours’ drive from Lightning Ridge and Nyngan respectively.
+Regional Express operates daily flights between Sydney and Broken Hill (some with a stopover in Dubbo or Griffith).
+QantasLink flies from Sydney to Moree and Dubbo, a few hours’ drive from Lightning Ridge and Nyngan respectively.
 Mildura Airport is 28km from Wentworth, the gateway to Mungo National Park and the southern end of the Darling River Run, with direct flights to Melbourne.
 Smaller private planes can also take you into the most remote areas.

-Train and coach: NSW TrainLink’s Explorer trains connect Sydney with towns and cities of Outback NSW including Bourke, Lightning Ridge, Cobar, Brewarrina, Menindee and Broken Hill.
-The Indian Pacific also connects Adelaide and Perth via this region.
+NSW Trainlink’s Xplorer trains connect Sydney with the towns and regional cities of Outback NSW including Bourke, Lightning Ridge, Cobar, Brewarrina, Menindee and Broken Hill.
+The iconic Indian Pacific train also connects Sydney with Adelaide and Perth via this region.
 Some NSW TrainLink services combine train and bus.